oburu/ReactMGBall/README.md

+# MightyGumBall
-# MightyGumBall - Real time sales
+Real time sales of gumballs in LA.
+Designed by me.